Finger Laceration

 What is a finger laceration?

-A finger laceration is a deep cut in your skin.
+A finger laceration is an injury to your skin and the soft tissue under it.
 Your blood vessels, bones, joints, tendons, or nerves may also be injured.

 What are the signs and symptoms of a finger laceration?